-KDC owns and operates the Mangawhai, Dargaville, Glinks Gully, Kaiwaka, Maungatoroto and Te Kopuru Wastewater Treatment plants.
-The process emissions (CH4, N2O) were estimated using Population based estimated, MfE (2020).
+KDC owns and operate the Mangawhai, Dargaville, Glinks Gully, Kaiwaka, Maungatoroto and Te Kopuru Wastewater Treatment plants.
+The process emissions (CH4, N2O) were estimated using Population based estimate from MfE(2020).
 Input data was provided by KDC and Stats NZ.
-The quality of this data is satisfactory (E2/E3).
+The quality of this data is considered to be satisfactory (E2/E3).